OutSystems/docs-product/src/managing-the-applications-lifecycle/initial-setup-of-an-infrastructure.md

 ---
 summary: LifeTime is the centralized console for managing the infrastructure, environments, applications, IT users, and security.
-tags: runtime-traditionalweb; support-Application_Lifecycle; support-Cloud_Platform; support-devOps; support-Infrastuture_Architecture-overview
+tags: support-Application_Lifecycle; support-Cloud_Platform; support-devOps; support-Infrastuture_Architecture-overview
 ---

 # Manage Your OutSystems Infrastructure